 In selecting locations for meetings, UMW shall give first preference to State-owned facilities.
 For meetings of policy, advisory, or supervisory boards, the selection of a meeting site should reflect the policy that a public body conducting public business shall take care that public funds are expended prudently.

-In planning for an agency-sponsored conference, the Lodging and M&IE guidelines in these regulations should be used as a measure of reasonableness.
-UMW should be prudent in selecting the most cost beneficial option available to the Commonwealth.
-Agencies should follow the Department of General Services, Division of Purchases and Supply procurement guidelines.
+In planning for an agency-sponsored conference, use the Lodging and M&IE rates in Chrome River as a measure of reasonableness.
+UMW should be prudent in selecting the most cost beneficial option available to the Commonwealth, and UMW Procurement Services guidance should be followed.
 Documentation supporting the procurement must justify any costs in excess of the guidelines based on the overall conference procurement costs (i.e., free room space or other no or low-cost amenities needed for meetings.)

 For reimbursements where these guidelines are used, “Cost based on Procurement Guidelines” must be clearly stated on the reimbursement voucher.